userdude/pure-expressive/README.md

 First, let's look at our files.

 - `play`: Calls a console service against the `app/console` php script.
-- `play-worker`: This command starts a worker session that `play` uses to run the service request.
-This provides a consistent PHP version (8.0 as of now).
+- `worker`: This command starts a worker session that `play` uses to run the service request.
+This provides a consistent PHP version (7.4 as of now).

 This basic, compat-level expressive only has one folder, and two more files: